Our approach to education

 1) Art and education: strengthening attitudes and cognitive skills

 There is widespread evidence that access to art strengthens the attitudes of students as well as their skills and cognitive abilities.
-However, despite the very promising findings, it is difficult to establish causality.
-Indeed, in many of these studies, there were no control groups, no modelling of variables to identify independence, no clear typologies or indexes to understand the impact of art and, finally, that they weren’t replicated in other contexts or repeated over a long period of time.
+However, despite these very promising findings, it is difficult to establish causality.
+Indeed, in most studies there were no control groups, no modelling of variables to identify independence, no clear typologies and, finally, no replication in other contexts.
+Doing so is the first main goal of our R&D work on this topic.

 2) Learning as a form of social development